 The conference will take place in the City of Stirling, a pivotal location on the nation’s history and a historic site.
 The main location will be at the stunning University of Stirling and access to other culturally significant sites such as Stirling Castle and the Engine Shed – Scotland’s new national conservation centre, will be facilitated by Historic Environment Scotland.
 The event will be based around a balance of formal papers, focused workshops and practical site visits.

 The University of Stirling is a public university founded by Royal charter in 1967.
-It is a plate glass university located in the Central Belt of Scotland, built within the walled Airthrey Castle estate close to Stirling.
+It is located in the Central Belt of Scotland and built within the walled Airthrey Castle estate close to Stirling.
 Since its foundation, it has expanded to four faculties, a Management School, a Graduate School, and a number of institutes and centres covering a broad range of subjects in the academic areas of arts and humanities, natural sciences, social sciences, and health sciences and sport.
 In 2002, the University of Stirling and the landscape of the Airthrey Estate was designated by the International Council on Monuments and Sites as one of the UK’s top 20 heritage sites of the 20th century.